After completing this unit, you’ll understand:

 To make the link you add an Org Model node to a process step.
 You find the node in the Org Model.
 This could be an object, field, page layout, email template, process builder workflow etc etc. All the metadata in your Org – both core and managed packages – is in the Org Model tree structure.

 In the right panel in the DOCUMENTATION tab click on “Copy node link”.
 Alternatively right mouse click on the node in the tree and select “Copy node link”.
 This will save the node in the clipboard.
-Then go to the process step and right mouse click and select “Add links” and “Org Model Node”.
+Then go to the process step and right mouse click and select “Add attachment” and “Org Model Node”.

 When you roll over the link a window will popup showing the linked process diagram.